Annegret Hannawa: Research

-Hannawa's research focuses primarily on how safe interpersonal communication can prevent harmful errors in everyday clinical practice and ensure high-quality healthcare, particularly in the digital age.
-In her scientific research, she has evaluated over 1000 cases of harm in hospitals.
-According to her statistics, 53 patients die every day in Germany as a result of treatment errors; up to 80 percent of these cases can be traced back to poor communication.
+Hannawa's research initially focused on how "safe communication" can prevent harmful errors in everyday clinical practice and ensure high-quality healthcare, particularly in the digital age.
+In her scientific research, she evaluated over 1000 cases of harm in hospitals.
+According to her statistics, 53 patients die every day in Germany as a result of treatment errors; up to 80 percent of these cases can be traced back to unsafe communication.
+From this evidence, Hannawa developed a science-based "SACCIA Safe Communication" model that conveys five competencies that can help people build resilience against human communication failures in high-risk situations.
+Hannawa has meanwhile extended her SACCIA research to further high-risk contexts, such as Covid-19, airborne rescues, energy crisis, climate change, and societal crisis resilience.